Emotional Resilience and Accountability Training

 –>Throughout this training there will be regular pauses for embodiment practices and time to process emotions that emerge.

-Registrants can access the course for as long as YouTube and the internet exist.
+–> Registrants can access this course for as long as YouTube and the internet exist.

 Meet your instructor